Varundaga/vCard_Creator/README.md

 # Technologies Used

-PHP ,Twitter Bootstrap , Ajax to Upload the Image Instantly.
+PHP ,Twitter Bootstrap ,Jquery , Ajax to Upload the Image Instantly.

 # To Do

-* To Present Multiple Copies of Card on Single Paper
+* To Present Multiple Copies of Card on Single Paper while printing.
 * More Design templates option
 * Use AngularJS

 # Installation